Igalia/dinghy/ARCHITECTURE.md

 - `libdinghycore`: Library which contains most of the functionality used to implement the launcher, in reusable form.

+- `dinghy-web-extension`: The web process extension (InjectedBundle) to be dlopened by the web process.

-Most of the items described below are built as part of the latter.
+Most of the items described below are built as part of `libdinghycore`.

 DyLauncher